Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 1.8.8 =
 - Fixed zero-decimal currencies tax value was calculated improperly.
+- In-page CSS is now minified.
+- Some addons-related changes.

 = 1.8.7 =
 - Added some debug logging message after the notification email is sent by the plugin.
 This will be useful for troubleshooting email related issue.